 Lyse Lemieux Quiet Pandemonium 15 (Winnie), 2020 $400.00

-RxART is thrilled to be working on Volume 1 of Between the Lines: An RxART Canada Colouring Book by Contemporary Canadian Artists.
-This will be our first RxART Canada Colouring Book and we are so thrilled to have Marcel Dzama creating the cover artwork and sticker spread, inspired by his upcoming RxART Project at St. Michael’s Hospital in Toronto.
-Including Dzama, the coloring book will feature original drawings by approximately 50 established and emerging contemporary Canadian artists.
-The majority of the Colouring Books will be donated to children in hospitals and health care centers throughout Canada.
+Between the Lines: An RxART Canada Colouring Book by Contemporary Canadian Artists.
+This first RxART Canada Colouring Book features a Marcel Dzama cover artwork.
+The colouring book also features original drawings by 50 established and emerging contemporary Canadian artists.
+The majority of the Colouring Books are donated to children in hospitals and health care centers throughout Canada.
 Since 2005, RxART has produced Between the Lines: An RxART Coloring Book by Contemporary Artists in the US and donated more than 140,000 copies internationally.
 A portion of the books will be sold on the RxART Canada website, in museum stores, and specialty retailers to raise funds to support RxART Canada Projects.

 EXILE MAGAZINE